Richard Halliburton: Legacy

-Publisher James O'Reilly, who reissued The Royal Road to Romance to celebrate the centenary of Halliburton's birth, characterized him: "From the Jazz Age through the Great Depression to the eve of World War II, he thrilled an entire generation of readers."
+Publisher James O'Reilly, who reissued The Royal Road to Romance to celebrate the centenary of Halliburton's birth, characterized the author-adventurer thus: "From the Jazz Age through the Great Depression to the eve of World War II, he thrilled an entire generation of readers."
 He was "clever, resourceful, undaunted, cheerful in the face of dreadful odds, ever-optimistic about the world and the people around him, always scheming about his next adventure."

 He wrote that Halliburton's "manhood spanned the brief interval between the two World Wars" and acclaims him as a "spokesman for the youth of a generation".
-Halliburton insisted throughout his career on the importance of travel abroad as a means to self-improvement and discovery.
-He was an advocate by example of the 'grand tour' championed by monarchs from the days of Henry VIII, and fostered the study abroad programs featured in the curricula of many colleges and universities.
+Halliburton insisted throughout his career on the importance of travel abroad as a means of self-improvement and discovery.
+He was an advocate by example of the 'grand tour' championed by monarchs and the upper classes from the days of Henry VIII through to the Belle Epoque, and he championed the study abroad programs featured in the curricula of many colleges and universities.

-Halliburton wanted to be remembered as the most-traveled man who ever lived, but he was surpassed by contemporary globetrotters and influences, Burton Holmes and Harry Franck.
+Halliburton wanted to be remembered as the most-traveled man who ever lived, but he was surpassed by the contemporary globetrotters and influences, Burton Holmes and Harry Franck.
 In his day he had few rivals, though Carveth Wells (Adventure!), Eugene Wright (The Great Horn Spoon) and Martin and Osa Johnson (Safari) could equally captivate.
-Called the "Richard Halliburton of the occult," William Seabrook (1884-1945) (Jungle Ways) commanded nearly as wide a readership.
+Called the "Richard Halliburton of the occult," William Seabrook (1884–1945) (Jungle Ways) commanded nearly as wide a readership.

 For contemporaries Thomas Wolfe, F. Scott Fitzgerald, Corey Ford and Ernest Hemingway, Halliburton held some literary (and for humorist Ford, some satiric) appeal.
 Writers Paul Theroux, Jim Harrison and Susan Sontag, among others, acknowledged debts of gratitude for his influence on their work.
 Television news celebrity and author Walter Cronkite, who heard him lecture in the mid-1930s, credited Halliburton with steering him to a career in journalism.
 As the writer of a succession of bestsellers, and as a popular lecturer, Halliburton figured prominently in educating several generations of young Americans in the rudiments of geography, history and culture, especially through his two Books of Marvels, re-issued in one volume after his death.